toumorokoshi/k8s-object-refs/examples/DESIGN.md

 - controller runtime
   - add support for getting the WorkQueue for a controller in reconcile() call
+    - this is also required to not use the incorrect context.
   - find an idiomatic way to get the latest status from an object.
     - [similar symptom, although different need](https://github.com/kubernetes-sigs/controller-runtime/issues/585).